Dorian8013/algo/docs/firewalls.md

 * If you deploy to a **cloud** provider all firewall configuration will done automatically.

-* If you perform a **local** installation on an existing server you are responsible for configuring any external firewalls.
-You must also take care not to interfere with the server firewall configuration of the rAlgoVPN.

 ## The Two Types of Firewall

 ![Firewall Illustration](/docs/images/firewalls.png)